HonkaDonka/ArduinoToEV3Motors/README.md

 Before we begin, connect the power source to the L293D chip.
 The large motors need a lot of power, so connecting the Arduino directly to the L293D will likely fry the board.

 We can wire the motor to the L293D chip just like with a normal motor.
 Pins 1 and 2 on the motor map to output 1 and 2 on the L293D.
 The L293D's input 1 and 2 pins along with its enable pin should connect to the Arduino.
-In my example code and schematic, I have them connected to pins 3, 4, and 5.
+In my example code and schematic, I have the L293 enable and input pins connected to pins 3, 4, and 5 on the Arduino.

 The output 1 and 2 pins from the chip can then be wired to pins 1 and 2 on the EV3 motor.
 Pins 5 and 6 from the motor can be wired directly to the GPIO pins on the Arduino.